 Signs of an allergic reaction:

 In the most serious cases a food allergy can cause anaphylaxis.
 This is a sudden, severe allergic reaction in which several problems occur all at once and can involve the skin, breathing, digestion, the heart, and blood vessels.
 A person’s blood pressure can drop, breathing tubes can narrow, and the tongue can swell.

 People at risk for this kind of a reaction have to be very careful and need a plan for handling emergencies.
-They might need to get special medicine to stop these symptoms from getting worse.

 Many kids outgrow allergies to milk and eggs as they grow older.
 But severe allergies to foods like peanuts, certain kinds of fish, and shrimp often last a lifetime.